TwigYT/For-The-Farmers/README.md

   - Boiled Brown Egg ([Easter's Delight](https://modrinth.com/mod/easters-delight))
   - Boiled Blue Egg ([Easter's Delight](https://modrinth.com/mod/easters-delight))
 - Closing a singleplayer world may **occasionally trigger a shutdown watchdog exit (crash)**.
 Your world progress should have already saved completely prior to exit, so **no data should be lost**.
+- Opening the REI screen for **resizing the REI GUI causes the game's UI to freeze up**.
+The only way I know of to restart the UI it to stop the game in Modrinth or the system process manager.
+- The crafting grid buttons in the Tom's Simple Storage Crafting grid are obscuring the vanilla crafting book.
+Making the balence grid button unusable.

 # FAQ